MelodiousMeadow/airbnb/README.md

 # Airbnb Data Analysis Project

 This portfolio project explores Airbnb listing data in New York City using **SQL**,**Python**, and **Tableau**.
-It covers trends in listing availability, guest reviews, prices, and neighborhood dynamics.
+It covers trends in listing availability, guest reviews, prices, and neighborhood dynamics from 2009-2025.

 ## Table of Contents